-Why the Balearic Islands?
+Why are the Balearic Islands paradise on earth?

 For lovers of culture, the Castell de Bellver, located in Palma de Mallorca (capital of the Balearic Islands) is one of the few in Europe with a circular floor plan.
 From its walls, you will have the best views of the Bay of Palma and the Sierra de Tramuntana.

-On the same island of Mallorca, in the south, is the small Islands of “Es Vedrà”.
+On the same island of Mallorca, in the south, are the small Islands of “Es Vedrà”.
 This islet (one of the most visited points of the Balearic Islands) has a height of 385 meters, and since 2002 is considered a natural reserve (to enter you need a permit).

 If what you are looking for is more tranquillity, the islands of Menorca and Formentera are the best.
 The first, known for its coves and quiet beaches, is the ideal place for couples and families.
 The second, smaller but not less visited (its proximity to Ibiza makes it a good getaway for a day), offers beaches that could be from the Caribbean itself thanks to the green and turquoise colour of its waters.

-Of course it’s weather is outstanding check the monthly weather statistics for Mallorca before booking your holidays.
+Of course, its weather is outstanding check the monthly weather statistics for Mallorca before booking your holidays.

 The Cathedral of Palma de Mallorca

-How are the Balearic islands
+Let’s discover the Balearic islands

 According to INE (National Institute of Statistics) data, the population of the Balearic Islands is more than 1,100,000 people.
-The most populated island is that of Mallorca, with almost 900,000 inhabitants.
+The most populated island is Mallorca, with almost 900,000 inhabitants.
 Ibiza and Menorca are around 100,000 inhabitants, while Formentera has a little over 10,000 people living on the island.

-The island of Mallorca can be reached by boat or plane (its airport is the third largest in Spain).
-There are also multiple connections by sea with Ibiza, Menorca, Barcelona, Valencia and other cities in Spain and the Mediterranean.
+The island of Mallorca can be reached by boat or plane (its airport is the third-largest in Spain).
+There are also multiple connections by the sea with Ibiza, Menorca, Barcelona, Valencia and other cities in Spain and the Mediterranean.
 The airport of Mallorca offers routes to the main cities of Spain and Europe.
 There are many roads that can take you anywhere on the island.
 There is also a train line that crosses the island from the south (Palma de Mallorca) to the north.

 In Ibiza, there is a road network that leads to any corner of the island, and there are also different bus lines that lead to populated areas of it.
 The airport of Ibiza has flights to the largest cities in Spain and Europe.
-There are also boat connections to the other Balearic islands (Mallorca, Menorca and Formentera) and to Barcelona and Valencia.
+There are also boat connections to the other Balearic Islands (Mallorca, Menorca and Formentera) and to Barcelona and Valencia.

-As for Menorca, it also has a road network that leads to any corner of the island.
+Menorca also has a road network that leads to any corner of the island.
 The airport of Menorca, located near Mahón, has connections to the main Spanish cities.
 In addition, there are boat connections to the other Balearic Islands (Mallorca, Ibiza and Formentera) and to Barcelona and Valencia.